incredible-marketing Arrow

 How Does Animal-Assisted Therapy Help to Process Trauma?

-Trauma-informed care can successfully incorporate AAT with several other integrated treatments.
+Trauma-specific care can successfully incorporate AAT with several other integrated treatments.
 Trauma and trauma-related disorders cause difficulty with experiencing and processing emotions and the source of those emotions.
 AAT keeps trauma survivors in the “now” because animals live in the moment, not the past or the future; animal experiences can be the model for someone who is relearning this skill and finding a place in the now.
 Animals allow a trauma survivor to experience healthy, mutual, and nonsexual touch in a safe environment.

 Using AAT as part of a comprehensive treatment plan can help people who are recovering from SUD, healing from mental health issues, or working to resolve past trauma.
 Spending time with an animal can eliminate anxiety, sadness, and feelings of insecurity.
 This supplements a comprehensive treatment plan in ways that could not otherwise happen and leads to successful long-term outcomes.

 Rebuilding relationships is essential to successful recovery.
 While active in substance abuse, you probably lost trust in yourself and other human beings.
 Animal-assisted therapy (AAT) allows the first step to regaining trust in yourself and other people to be a very gentle first step in recovery.
 Bonding with an animal allows people to gain unconditional love and acceptance in a peaceful, non-threatening way.
 It is a safe environment to begin opening up to other living beings.
 AAT offers a secure living being to bond with who will always be non-judgmental and available.
 Treatment for substance use disorder (SUD), mental health disorders, and trauma can be stressful; adding an animal to the mix has instant and profound benefits.
-The Guest House offers AAT and trauma-informed treatment plans; we are here to help and support you throughout your journey with several integrated options.
+The Guest House offers AAT and trauma-specific treatment plans; we are here to help and support you throughout your journey with several integrated options.
 To learn more, call us at (855) 483-7800.